SephirotAGI/U-TIM/U-TIM_Proof_of_Authorship/README.md

 New Files Added in Subsequent Commit (7c48075)

-In the latest commit (7c48075), I added the following new files:
+In the latest commit (7c48075), these files appear:

 ATTRIBUTION.md:
    This file provides citation instructions for U-TIM, including a standardized citation format and links to additional citation resources (e.g., BibTeX, APA).